Complaints against a councillor

 Our councillors are expected to live up to high standards of behaviour and demonstrating that they do so underpins public confidence in local democracy.

-The council's Monitoring Officer works with the Ethics Committee and, along with the Ethics Committee, has the responsibility for investigating and deciding on allegations that a councillor's behaviour may have breached the Code of Conduct.
+The council's Monitoring Officer works with the Governance Committee and, along with the Governance Committee, has the responsibility for investigating and deciding on allegations that a councillor's behaviour may have breached the Code of Conduct.
 If a breach is found, the remedy will vary depending on the circumstances, but it could include a censure or a request to undergo training or issue an apology.

 The committee is made up of seven councillors and two non-voting representatives from parish councils.
 One other important aspect of the ethical framework in the area is the Independent Person.
 This is a person appointed by the council to give a view on any complaints before a final decision is taken.
 The appointed person is completely independent from the council and is selected after a public advertisement.